- Survivor Care & Prevention

 The illness often begins suddenly, and the infected person may feel very sick.
-In most people the symptoms last about 1 or 2 days and require no medical treatment to stop them.
+In most people the symptoms last about 1 or 2 days and resolve without treatment.

 People infected with norovirus are contagious from the moment they begin feeling ill to at least 3 days after recovery.
 The virus "sheds" for 72 hours after the last symptoms.
 Therefore, it is particularly important for people to use good handwashing and other hygienic practices after they have recently recovered from a norovirus illness.

 Currently, there is no antiviral medication that works against norovirus and there is no vaccine to prevent infection.
-Norovirus infection cannot be treated with antibiotics because antibiotics work to fight bacteria, not viruses.
+Norovirus infection cannot be treated with antibiotics because antibiotics are not effective against viruses.

 You can decrease your chance of contracting or spreading norovirus by following these preventive steps: